ffhammer/streamlit-fill-in-blanks/README.md

   - A dictionary to customize appearance.
 Keys: `primaryColor`, `secondaryBackgroundColor`, `textColor`, `font`.
 If None, Streamlit's current theme is used.
 - `assert_enough_options`: `bool`, optional (default: True)
   - If True, raises a ValueError if the total number of blanks across all sentences is greater than the number of unique options provided.
 Set to False to allow more blanks than options.
+- `freeze`: `bool`, optional (default: `False`)
+  - If `True`, the component becomes non-interactive.
+Users cannot drag or drop options.
+The current state of placed options remains visible and is returned.
 - `key`: `str`, optional (default: None)
   - A unique Streamlit key for the component instance.